vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 56 commits since the previous release, including 32 fixes.
+More than 58 commits since the previous release, including 34 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Oct 18 01:58:58 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Oct 19 01:58:42 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER